Platform: Linux (other platforms)

 - Video adapter and monitor with 640x480 or higher resolution and 24 bit color

-This version allows you to create and test Frogans sites whose Frogans slides are hosted either locally on your system or remotely on a server on the Internet (using the UCSR network 'IP_DNS_TCP_HTTP').
+This version allows you to create and test Frogans sites whose Frogans slides are hosted either locally on your system (using the UCSR network 'FS') or remotely on a server on the Internet (using the UCSR network 'IP_DNS_TCP_HTTP').

 To create and test your Frogans sites, you need to configure test Frogans addresses, i.e. Frogans addresses starting with test*, via the configuration-for-testing.xml file in the Frogans Player directory.
 This configuration file is local to your system.

-This version can also resolve Frogans addresses of public Frogans networks, i.e. Frogans addresses starting with frogans* (or a transcription of the name 'frogans' followed by an asterisk, such as 福更斯* or ФРОГАНС*) so that you can publish your Frogans sites on the Internet and make them available to others using your Frogans addresses (more information).
+This version can also resolve Frogans addresses of public Frogans networks, i.e. Frogans addresses starting with frogans* (or a transcription of the name 'frogans' followed by an asterisk, such as 福更斯* or ФРОГАНС*) so that you can publish your Frogans sites on the Internet and make them available to others using your Frogans addresses (more information on the Frogans Addresses resolution test period).

 Note: The UCSR network 'IP_DNS_TCP_HTTP' is currently used by Frogans Player to communicate with FNS servers (i.e. servers resolving Frogans addresses) and with servers hosting Frogans sites.
 For the moment, this UCSR network only supports direct connections to the Internet (no proxies).